RaulOG/JsonToDatabase/readme.md

 - Create a new reader class which implements the ReaderInterface.
 - Instruct the ReaderFactory to retrieve your new reader when the given file extension is detected.

-A JsonAdapter has been created to wrap the JsonReader composer dependency.
+A JsonAdapter has been created for the JsonReader composer dependency in order to have our ReaderInterface implemented.
 Implementing a new reader might involve creating a new adapter.

 You may have a look at the already created CsvAdapter and XMLAdapter classes, which only require that you implement their ReaderInterface methods to work.